netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

 # Installation
 ## HACS (Recommended)
-This integration can be added to HACS as a custom (non-default) repository.
+This is an official HACS integration and can be added via HACS.

 Assuming you have already installed and configured HACS, follow these steps:

 1. Navigate to the HACS integrations page at http://<your-home-assistant>:8123/hacs/integrations.
-2. Click the 3 vertical dots menu in the top right corner.
-3. Choose 'Custom repositories'
-4. Enter the name of this repository (https://github.com/netsoft-ruidias/ha-custom-component-precoscombustiveis/) in the text field in the dialog.
-5. Choose 'Integration' from the Category list in the dialog.
-6. Click 'Add'.
-The repository will now be added to your HACS.
-7. Click the 'x' to close the dialog.
-8. The integration is now visible.
-Click 'Install', and click 'Install' again.
-9. Ready!
+2. Search for `DGEG - Preços dos Combustíveis` under `Integrations` in the HACS Store tab.
+3. Click `Download this Repository with HACS`
+4. Your done!
 Now continue with the configuration.

 ## Manual
 Manual installation is not recomended